yonasayfu/SemeraAssetManger/Upcomming/Must/ApiTest.md

 - [ ] Automated tests pass locally.
 - [ ] Laravel logs are clean (no unexpected warnings or errors).

-With this playbook you can confidently validate the Users API end-to-end, whether you are new to HTTP clients or building advanced automated checks.
+With this playbook you can confidently validate the Staff API end-to-end, whether you are new to HTTP clients or building advanced automated checks.